 3.3 Employee Identification Number (EIN)

-A unique nine digit number assigned by the Internal Revenue Service (IRS) to a business in the business entity’s name.
-An EIN is similar to a social security number in that it is used by the IRS to identify a particular taxpayer, but EINs are used to identify business entities whereas a social security number is used to identify an individual.
+A unique nine (9)-digit number assigned by the Internal Revenue Service (IRS) to a business in the Business Entity’s name.
+An EIN is similar to a social security number in that it is used by the IRS to identify a particular taxpayer, but EINs are used to identify Business Entities whereas a social security number is used to identify an individual.

 3.4 Independent Contractor

 b.
-Using the guidance provided in this policy and the related checklist, the contracting department must determine whether the individual service provider is an employee or independent contractor.
-This determination must be made before services are rendered or the individual will be classified and paid as an employee.
+Using the guidance provided in this policy and the related Independent Contractor Classification Checklist, the contracting department must determine whether the individual service provider is an Employee or Independent Contractor.
+This determination must be made before services are rendered or the individual will be classified and paid as an Employee.

 c.
-State law prohibits the University from retaining its current employees as independent contractors.
-Former state employees (including former university employees) cannot serve as independent contractors and provide services related to their previous jobs absent approval from the Tax Compliance Department.
-If such approval is granted, the independent contractor may not begin performing services for at least thirty days after his/her last day of employment.
+State law prohibits the University from retaining its current Employees as Independent Contractors.
+Former state Employees (including former University Employees) cannot serve as Independent Contractors and provide services related to their previous jobs absent approval from the Tax Compliance Department.
+If such approval is granted, the Independent Contractor may not begin performing services for at least thirty (30) days after their last day of employment.